Skip to main content

 An active sex life is possible at any age

-Stewart wants older adults to know a dwindling sex drive is not an inevitable part of aging and menopause.
+Stewart wants all of us to know a dwindling sex drive is not an inevitable part of aging.

-"There are no standards for a normal level of libido, and there is no such thing as a normal sex drive," she says.
+"There are no standards for a normal level of libido, and there is no such thing as a normal sex drive," she said.
 "What is normal for one couple may be abnormal for another.
 You can judge your libido only by your own standards.
-If you are concerned that your sexual desire has diminished, the good news is you can take action to restore it.
+If you are concerned that your sexual desire has diminished, the good news is you can take action to restore it."

 Includes excerpts from the book Manage Your Menopause Naturally.
 Copyright ©2020 by Maryon Stewart.
 Printed with permission from New World Library—www.newworldlibrary.com.